 Patient, Provider, & Institutional Effects on Latinos

-The overarching aim of this study is to identify the most promising targets for interventions designed to enable Latinos to receive: a) high quality EOL care, and b) care consistent with their values and preferences (?treatment goal attainment?).
+The overarching aim of this study is to identify the most promising targets for interventions designed to enable Latinos to receive: a) high quality EOL care, and b) care consistent with their values and preferences ([Double Quote]treatment goal attainment[Double Quote]).

 We propose to recruit 75 advanced gastrointestinal, thoracic, and ovarian cancer Latino patients with a life-expectancy of less than 6 months to estimate the relative magnitude of patient-, provider-, and institution-level effects on patient EOL outcomes.
 Recruitment of patients for two interviews is expected to occur over a 2-year period, leaving the final year for follow-up chart review postmortem assessments occurring on average 6 months after the initial patient assessment.